Category Archives: Cognitive Distortions

 Compensation is when we excel in one area of our lives to counteract real or perceived deficits in another.
 The socially inadequate becomes an actor or musician.
 A teenager compensates for learning difficulties by excelling in sports.

 Compensation has healthy applications.
 We compensate for our adverse thoughts and behaviors by replacing them with positive, productive ones.
-We compensate for our low self-esteem by becoming mindful of our character strengths, virtues, and achievements.
+We compensate for our low selfesteem through vigilent mindfulness of our character strengths, virtues, and achievements.

 Our social anxiety has negatively impacted our emotional well-being and quality of life since childhood.
-Our obsession with our performance and shortcomings is a constant self-reminder of our imperfections.
+Our obsession with our performance and shortcomings consistently reminds us of our imperfections.
 Our symptomatic negative self-analysis provides feelings of incompetence and undesirability.
 These self-attributions compel us to overcompensate, which drives us to create unreasonable expectations.

 An expectation, by definition, is a fervid emotional belief that something will take place in the future.
 When we set expectations, we invest an interest in their outcome.
 An unreasonable expectation is unsound and will likely be unmet.